landonepps/airplay2-receiver-sound/README.md

 With only little changes made from the original it showcases **Streaming Audio to receiver with AirPlay 2** for learning/debugging/playing in an easy, reproduceable and working way.

-## Features, Testing and Limitations
+## Working features, testing and limitations

 - Individual volume control from the sending device
 - Set Latency / Delay to match playing speed with physical devices
-- Connect with multiple virtual-receiver devices
+- Connect with multiple virtual-receiver devices and otherwise
--

-> Tested with Sound: macOS 11.14 (Silicon Mac) / macOS 10.14 (built 2012) on Python 3.9
+Tested with Sound: macOS 11.14 (Silicon Mac) & macOS 10.14 (built 2012) on Python 3.9

-> Tested pairing: Apple TV to virtual speaker,
+Tested pairing: Apple TV to virtual speaker,

 **I wont be able to fix them, but let you know ...**